 Description: The DELETE method is used to remove a specified resource from a server.

-An HTTP method is idempotent if multiple identical requests have the same effect as a single request.
-In other words, making the same request multiple times won't change the outcome after the initial application:
+An HTTP method is idempotent if making multiple identical requests produces the same result as making a single request.
+In other words, calling an idempotent method multiple times will leave the server in the same state as calling it once.

 Idempotent Methods: GET, PUT, PATCH, DELETE

-Non-Idempotent Method: POST (since making multiple POST requests will create multiple resources)
+Non-Idempotent Method: POST - Making multiple POST requests will create multiple new resources, resulting in different states each time

 An HTTP method is safe if it doesn't alter the state of the server.
 Safe methods are typically used for retrieving data rather than modifying it: